IndecentDolphin/banking_app/readme.md

 As a user,
 To use my money
-I would like to withdrawer from my account.
+I would like to withdraw from my account.

 As a user,
 To see my account stats